 - a.
-This guidance applies to students who are currently enrolled on a programme of study offered directly by us or at selected partner organisations.
-This applies where paid employment is not a part of the programme. - b.
+This guidance applies to students who are currently Normally Registered on a programme of study offered by the University of Birmingham.
+This applies where paid employment is not a part of the programme of study. - b.
 It is your responsibility to determine the extent of any paid employment that you undertake.
-You must take into account the potential effects that employment may have on your studies. - c.
-You normally cannot use the consequences of paid employment as extenuating circumstances.
+You must take into account the potential effects that employment may have on your studies, and you should liaise with your School regarding your individual circumstances. - You normally cannot use the consequences of paid employment as extenuating circumstances.
 Guild Advice can offer advice for students experiencing financial hardship. - d.
 You must also be aware of any limitations imposed by funding bodies (such as Research Councils) or visa requirements on the amount of paid employment you can undertake. - e.
 International students must contact the International Student Team (IST) if they have any queries about their visa requirements.